 Introduction

-- Introduce the topic briefly, defining important key terms
+- Introduce the topic briefly and define key terms

 - Explain the theoretical framework used in the research

-- Explain the relationship between previous studies and your theoretical framework and how they influenced your research
+- Explain the relationships between previous studies and your theoretical framework and how they influenced your research

 - Explain how your current study seeks to address the literature gaps.
 You may show how your research aims to provide solutions to the problems of previous studies

-- Provide your aim and hypothesis, clearly stating what you are going to investigate and the expected results.
+- Mention the hypotheses, clearly stating what you are going to investigate and the expected results.

 Materials used

-This section of the lab report requires you to list all the materials used in your research.
-You should list every important piece of equipment that was part of making the research successful.
-However, you are not required to provide extensive details of the materials used; just a simple list would help.
+This section of the report requires you to list all the materials used in your research.
+You should accurately list any equipment used in the research.
+However, you are not required to provide extensive details of the materials used; just a simple list is enough.

 Methodology